andreazllin/windows95keygen/README.md

 It's now hosted on Vercel, the GUI version it's a little bit slow, it takes around 1s to get the response.

+### 11/01/2021
+It's a real Next/React app!
+Not just some HTML and vanilla JS pasted into it...

 ------------

 ### Tested on: